PUBLICATION DATE 21 NOVEMBER 2017

 About Negative Press London

-Negative Press London was set up by Roelof Bakker to initiate and publish collaborations in print, with each publication having a unique editorial approach and design, mixing art and writing.
+Negative Press London was set up by Roelof Bakker to exhibit in print aspects of his visual work as well as to initiate and publish collaborations in print, with each publication having a unique approach and design, working with editors and writers to adhere to the highest editorial standards.